xiph/flac/man/flac.md

 	Specifying only *FILENAME* is just shorthand for "\|\|\|\|FILENAME".
 	See the section **Picture specification** for *SPECIFICATION* format.

+**\--no-utf8-convert**
+:	Upon tagging, do not convert tags from local charset to UTF-8.
+This
+	is useful for scripts, and for setting tags in situations where the locale is wrong.
+This option must appear *before* any tag options!

+**-T** "*FIELD=VALUE*"**, \--tag**="*FIELD=VALUE*"
+:	Add a FLAC tag.
+The comment must adhere to the Vorbis comment spec;
+	i.e. the FIELD must contain only legal characters, terminated by an 'equals' sign.
+Make sure to quote the content if necessary.
+This option may appear more than once to add several Vorbis comments.
+ 	NOTE: all tags will be added to all encoded files.
+Upon re-encoding,
+	all existing tags will be lost, not only those set with -T / \--tag.

+**\--tag-from-file**="*FIELD=FILENAME*"
+:	Like \--tag, except FILENAME is a file whose contents will be read
+	verbatim to set the tag value.
+The contents will be converted to UTF-8 from the local charset.
+This can be used to store a cuesheet in a tag (e.g. \--tag-from-file="CUESHEET=image.cue").
+	NOTE: Do not try to store binary data in tag fields!
+Use PICTURE blocks for pictures and APPLICATION blocks for other binary data.

 **-S** {\#\|X\|\#x\|\#s}, **\--seekpoint**={\#\|X\|\#x\|\#s}
 :	Specifies point(s) to include in SEEKTABLE, to override the encoder's
 	default choice of one per ten seconds ('-s 10s').
 Using \#, a seek point